udip-patel/4TB3-Project-MatrixOps-ANTLR-Java/README.txt

 Functionality:
 The system expects an input text file which contains matrix definitions and operations that can be interpreted as sentences of a specific context-free language (detailed below).
 The system will then execute the instructions given on the specific matrices and store the results as directed.
+Matrices can contain integers or decimals (but a leading number must be included ex ".4" will not be recognized by the system)

 //name of language is MAT (matrix-arithmetic-terminology)